amishra0001/Healthy_Eating_1/README.md

 How to Run the Analysis
 Requirements: This analysis requires Python 3.x and the following libraries:

-pandas

-numpy

-matplotlib

-seaborn

-scipy

-statsmodels
+a.pandas
+b.numpy
+c.matplotlib
+4.seaborn
+5.scipy
+6.statsmodels

-Execution: Ensure the Healthy_Eating.csv file is in the same directory as the Python script.
+Execution: Ensured the Healthy_Eating.csv file is in the same directory as the Python script.

-Run the main analysis script from your terminal:
+I run the main analysis script from my terminal: python complete_healthy_eating_analysis.py

-python complete_healthy_eating_analysis.py

 Output: The script will output the following to the console:

 Data cleansing logs and descriptive statistics.
 ANOVA and Regression results (R-squared, coefficients, P-values).

 The final strategic conclusion.
 Three pop-up windows displaying the generated data visualizations.